scylladb/scylladb/docs/contribute/maintainer.md

 ### Applying patch series from github pull requests

-Select "Create a merge commit" and do NOT follow through - github will attribute itself as the commiter.
+Select "Create a merge commit" and do NOT follow through - github will attribute itself as the committer.
 Instead, click "view command line options", select the "git pull" line, paste it to a terminal and add `--no-ff --log` and execute.